s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 ![Adding a commit on top of a tagged commit](tag-reference-fixed.png)

-To learn more about tags and other references, have a look in [chapter 10.3](https://git-scm.com/book/en/v2/Git-Internals-Git-References#tags) of the git pro book.
+To learn more about tags and other references, have a look at [chapter 10.3](https://git-scm.com/book/en/v2/Git-Internals-Git-References#tags) of the git pro book.

 ### HEAD